Struct rocket::Rocket

 Attaches a fairing to this instance of Rocket.
 No fairings are eagerly executed; fairings are executed at their appropriate time.

-If the attached fairing is fungible and a fairing of the same name already exists, this fairing replaces it.
+If the attached fairing is a singleton and a fairing of the same type has already been attached, this fairing replaces it.
+Otherwise the fairing gets attached without replacing any existing fairing.

 §Example